top of page

 • What would a realistic side hustle actually look like for me now?

 If you’ve found yourself thinking along these lines, you’re not alone.
-Searches for side hustles peak in January across the UK as people look for options they can build alongside real life.
+Searches for side hustles peak in January across the UK as people look for options they can build alongside their daily lives.

 Here are some of the most common side hustles people consider in 2026 and what’s worth thinking about before choosing one.